-The service provides a listening ear over the telephone to pharmacists and pharmacy interns and students.
+The service provides a listening ear over the telephone to pharmacists, pharmacy interns, and students.
 We also receive calls from family, friends, colleagues and pharmacy staff who are concerned about a pharmacist.

 The volunteers who take the calls are all pharmacists and are trained in the crisis model of telephone counselling to support their colleagues.
 Training and support for the volunteers is provided by psychologists.

-A 1300 telephone number is used to limit the cost to callers (cost of a local call).
+A 1300 telephone number is used to limit the cost to callers (it is the cost of a local call).
 The volunteers are equipped with a mobile phone when they are on duty to receive the calls.